Nil-Store/nil-store/metaspec-v2.md

     `Penalty = 0.05 × (Consecutive_Missed_Epochs)²`
     The penalty resets upon submission of a valid proof.

+### 7.4 Multi‑Stage Epoch Reconfiguration

+#### 7.4.0 Objective
+Ensure uninterrupted availability during committee churn by directing writes to epoch e+1 immediately, while reads remain served by epoch e until the new committee reaches readiness quorum.

+#### 7.4.1 Metadata
+Each DU MUST carry `epoch_written`.
+During handover, gateways/clients route reads by `epoch_written`; if `epoch_written < current_epoch`, they MAY continue reading from the old committee until readiness is signaled.

+#### 7.4.2 Committee Readiness Signaling
+New‑epoch SPs MUST signal readiness once all assigned slivers are bootstrapped.
+A signed message: `{epoch_id, SP_ID, slivers_bootstrapped, timestamp, sig_SP}` is posted on L1.
+When ≥ 2f+1 SPs signal, the DA chain emits `CommitteeReady(epoch_id)`.

+#### 7.4.3 Routing Rules
+- Writes: MUST target the current (newest) epoch.
+- Reads:
+  - If `epoch_written = current_epoch`, read from current.
+  - If `epoch_written < current_epoch`, prefer old committee until `CommitteeReady`, then switch to new.
+Gateways MUST NOT request slivers from SPs that have not signaled readiness.

+#### 7.4.4 Failure Modes
+- SPs failing to signal by the epoch deadline are slashed per policy.
+- If quorum is not reached by `Δ_ready_timeout`, the DAO MAY trigger emergency repair bounties.
+- False readiness is slashable and MAY cause temporary suspension from deal uptake.

+#### 7.4.5 Governance Dials
+DAO‑tunable: `Δ_ready_timeout` (default 24h), quorum (default 2f+1), slashing ratios, and the emergency bounty path.

 ## 8. Advanced Features: Spectral Risk Oracle (σ)

 To manage systemic risk and enable sophisticated financial instruments, NilStore incorporates an on-chain volatility oracle (σ).